2154

 AI and the Radiologist Shortage

-The ‘colleague that never sleeps’.
+The ‘colleague that never sleeps.’
 AI is a tool that provides additional insights to the medical profession burdened by increased workloads and patient requirements.
-Providing a fast and efficient supporting diagnosis, AI can reduce reporting times, improve analysis, automate basic tasks, and integrate seamlessly with workflows.
+Providing a fast and efficient supporting diagnosis, radiology AI can reduce reporting times, improve analysis, automate basic tasks, and integrate seamlessly with workflows.
 It’s the extra radiologist in the radiologist shortage and its capabilities are constantly evolving.

 Aidoc implemented its deep learning radiology technology across multiple locations and geographies, providing increased clinician support and workflow optimization to burdened systems and radiologists.
 Abnormalities are quickly identified and prioritized and radiologist workloads balanced more effectively.
 Aidoc is designed to support the radiologist that works a 10-12-hour day just to keep up with punishing workloads and industry requirements.
 With Aidoc, they can spend more time working with patients and other professionals while still getting a rich analysis of medical imagery and data.